garyk295/madridapiclab2/index.md

 7. Click save on the top right.

 ### 2.5 Adding the oAuth provider to the product
-1. Press ‘All APIs’ at the top to return to the list of APIs
+1. Press ‘All APIs’ at the top to return to the list of APIs.
-2. Click on products
+2. Click on products.
 3. Click on the ‘Payments’ product to see the details.
-4. Scroll down to the APIs section and ensure the ‘payment authorization’ API has already been added.
-If not, press the plus on the top right of the APIs section and add it.
+4. Scroll down to the APIs section and press the (+) button.
+Check the ‘payment authorization’ API then press 'apply' to add it to the product.

       <img src="/madridapiclab2/images/2-5-1.png" width="450">